NehaArefin/MouseTrap/README.md

 # MouseTrap

-Fingerprint is working but has some small issue will solve soon. the infread sensor is working as well.
+Fingerprint is working but has some small issue will solve soon.

+The infrared sensor code  ison the was as well  working.